apiad/lovelaice/bot_help.md

 In your message, you can use voice commands to do some formatting.
 For example, try saying "title, here is a title" or "heading, this is a heading" and the corresponding text will be formatted as title or heading in markdown (using # or ##).

 You can also say "begin list", "end list" and the items you say in between will be formatted as a list.
 Also works with "(begin / end) ordered list" and "(begin / end) to-do list".

+First-time users get 100 free credits (~80 minutes of recording).
+To check your credits and ask for more, send /status.